 Historically, Poles lived in primarily rural, agricultural communities where members relied on family and social networks, such as those of the Catholic Church, to meet their physical and spiritual needs.
-Government-mandated urbanization and industrialization durina the communist era triagered various socio-economic that fundamentally changes society. altered Polish Nevertheless. traditional relationships and the influence of the Catholic Church retained their importance during the nearly 5 decades of communist rule (see History and Myth and Spirituality).
+Government-mandated urbanization and industrialization during the triagered communist era various socio-economic changes that fundamentally altered Polish societv.
+Nevertheless. traditional relationships and the influence of the Catholic Church retained their importance during the nearly 5 decades of communist rule (see History and Myth and Spirituality).
 Reliaion and Family and social networks became important sources of goods, services, and ideas for many Poles who viewed government-controlled communist organizations as corrupt, ineffective, and untrustworthy.

 Today, Polish society divides along rural-urban, male-female, and rich-poor lines.
 Generally, urban dwellers, males, and the wealthy enjoy greater access to educational and economic opportunities and hold the most social prestige.
 Women are more likely victims of domestic violence and discrimination in the workplace (see Sex and Gender).
 Polish society is also marked by generational divides.
 Older generations remain cautious towards the government and skeptical of the free market economic system.
-This tendency is particularly true of older.

-well-educated Poles whom the communist system supported but

-have since lost economic protections under the free market system.
+This tendency is particularly true of older, well-educated Poles whom the communist system supported but have since lost economic protections under the free market system.